freeauth/freeauth/README.md

 ### Install dependencies

-Please do not modify the apt commands, such as by adding the `--no-install-recommends` option.
+Please **DO NOT** modify the apt commands, we need to install all the recommended packages.

 ```
 sudo apt update